 Federal Government Jobs

 Are you considering a federal job?
 The federal government employs over 2.1 million workers plus 617,000 Postal employees.
 The U.S. Government is the largest employer in the United States, hiring over 2.0 percent of the nation's work force, and the average annual salary for full-time federal job holders exceeds $81,258.
 Find thousands of federal job listings on this site and learn how to tailor your federal resume and apply for vacancies using the job announcement as your guide.

 Federal government jobs can be found in every state and large metropolitan area, including overseas jobs in 140 countries.
 The average annual federal workers compensation, including pay plus benefits, exceeds $124,000 compared to just $61,051 for the private sector according to the United States Bureau of Economic Analysis.
 Use our Fast Track Menu that follows to search for federal jobs that are right for you.
 (Continued)

 The federal government remains one of the most reliable options out there for jobseekers.
 Many additional federal jobs will be created as those who are at or beyond retirement age opt to retire.
-Each day for the next 14 years 10,000 baby boomers turn age 65!
-Federal job Hiring will be driven by retirements and the need to staff over 100 new agencies and regulatory organizations due to new healthcare and banking legislation.
+Each day for the next 10 years 10,000 baby boomers turn age 65!
+Federal job Hiring will be driven by retirements and to fill critical vacancies.
 A large percentage of the total federal workforce is eligible for regular or early retirement, meaning now is a great time to seek federal government jobs!

 If you are looking for a position with good pay, excellent benefits, and job security, consider the high-paying federal job market.
-The government offers a wide range of federal government jobs in a broad variety of career fields and offers challenging assignments both stateside and overseas.
+The government offers a wide range of federal government jobs in a broad variety of career fields with challenging assignments both stateside and overseas.